-b.
-The County Government of West Pokot does not have debts.
-Being a new county, it is yet to borrow within the meaning of the Constitution and PFMA 2012.
-Rigorous debt sustainability therefore, will be done once the County Government contracts the first borrowing as informed by law.
+The county government is yet to borrow within the meaning of the Constitution and PFMA 2012.
+Rigorous debt sustainability analysis therefore, will be done once the County Government contracts the first borrowing as informed by law.

-2.3 Debt Management Strategies
+2.5 Debt Management Strategies